 - allergic rhinitis (hay fever) where symptoms are severe

 The evidence for immunotherapy in atopic eczema and asthma is limited.
 A number of research studies are currently looking at oral immunotherapy for food allergies.

 Patients with certain allergies may be considered for Immunotherapy (IT):

 1. Life-threatening reactions to wasp or bee stings

 Severe reactions include sudden collapse (anaphylactic shock) or other life-threatening reactions such as swelling of the airways.

 Venom immunotherapy is highly effective, giving 98% protection against serious wasp venom reactions and about 90% protection against serious reactions to a bee sting.
-Patients with severe allergy to wasp and bee stings should always carry injectable epinephrine (adrenaline), but this is not always a complete treatment and further medical aid may be necessary after a sting.
+Patients with severe allergy to wasp and bee stings should always carry injectable adrenaline (epinephrine), but sometimes further medical aid may be necessary after a sting.
 It is for this reason that patients may be offered immunotherapy, which is usually given over a three to five year period.
-Around 10% of patients will have a reaction to the immunotherapy injections during the course, which is why therapy should always be undertaken and supervised by a trained specialist such as an allergist or immunologist.
+Around 10% of patients have reactions to the immunotherapy injections during the course, which is why therapy should always be undertaken and supervised by a trained specialist such as an allergist or immunologist.

 Minor reactions, such as swelling at the site of the sting, or nettle rash (urticaria), are common and can be treated simply.
 Such patients do not need immunotherapy.

 If you have had allergic reactions to wasp or bee stings, an allergy specialist's advice may be helpful in deciding whether immunotherapy is necessary, as the classification of reactions is complex.